jeanslack/Videomass/known_problems.md

 ----

-- The installation of the `libsdl2-2.0-0` package is no longer required as it was included in the appimage.
+- The `libsdl2-2.0-0` package is no longer required as it was included in the appimage.
 - Videomass AppImage do not include FFmpeg which must be installed separately.
 - For a full list of changes see the **[Changelog](https://github.com/jeanslack/Videomass/blob/master/CHANGELOG)**